toss/frontend-fundamentals/en/code/examples/use-user.md

   if (name.length === 0) {
     return {
       ok: false,
-      reason: 'Names cannot be empty.',
+      reason: "Names cannot be empty."
     };
   }

   if (name.length > 20) {
     return {
       ok: false,
-      reason: 'Names can be up to 20 characters long.', };
+      reason: "Names can be up to 20 characters long."
+    };
   }